Fresh investigation into the murder of Michaela McAreavey in Mauritius

 On Tuesday he tweeted: “I note that the Mauritius Gov has launched a ‘new’ police investigation into Michaela’s murder.
 This comes one week after I questioned their partnership with LFC

-“Perhaps people will now understand the type of bullshit I have had to put up with for so long. #justiceformichaela.” – PA
+“Perhaps people will now understand the type of bullsh*t I have had to put up with for so long. #justiceformichaela.”